gilesknap/IaC-at-home2/README.md

 For more see [Details](docs/details.md).

-WARNING: I have switched to using subdomains and Let's Encrypt certificates for all services.
+WARNING: I have switched to using subdomains and Let's Encrypt certificates for all services Web UIs.
 This means that you will need to have a domain name and be able to create subdomains for each service.
 In particular it means you need to expose the letsencrypt challenge URLs to the internet.
 I will write some detailed docs on how to achieve this securely but for now you will need to be able to do this to use this project.
+To be clear this does not mean exposing your dashboard or other services to the internet, just the challenge URLs so we can get certificates.

 ## Features